 The first British animated feature was this adaptation of Orwell’s classic satire.
 Although some of the novel’s darker elements were toned down for younger audiences, it remains a remarkably successful animation and is still considered one of the strongest British films ever made, proving that children’s animation could tackle serious themes and remain delightfully entertaining

-Based on a Greek myth, this adventure film sees hero Jason and the Argonauts on a supposedly doomed voyage to retrieve the Golden Fleece.
+Based on a Greek myth, this classic adventure follows a band of warriors and their leader on a supposedly doomed voyage to retrieve the Golden Fleece.